ahmadexp/IEEE-3335/06 - Performance Specifications/README.md

 - Reports all required metrics with traceable data
 - Demonstrates conformance via validated test methods

-OCP-TAP certification programs **MAY** reference this chapter as the normative basis for timing performance verification.
+OCP-TAP certification programs **may** reference this chapter as the normative basis for timing performance verification.